 There were no incidents, near misses or accidents in connection with the recovery operation on 19 January and the deployment operation on 12 February 2016.
+There has been no operational activity in the project during the present reporting month.

 1 The acoustic link failed and the transmissions of water pressure data from the WLR stopped on 8th July 2015.
 It is expected that the internal recording of data in the WLR will continue undisturbed until it is recovered.